jaguardado123/3326-lab-21/README.md

 truck1.info(); // This will output "This is a truck."
 ```

-When overriding occurs in our code it's important to reflect it in your code.
+When overriding occurs in our code it's important to reflect it using the proper annotation.
+* Use the `@Overriding` annotation above all methods that will override a method from the super-class.
+* Use the `this` keyword to differentiate attributes from the sub-class.
+* Use the `super` keyword to differentiate attributes from the super-class.

 **For Example:**
 ```java